 In addition to contacting you out of the blue, scammers may:

-- Ask you to share sensitive information or “complete a loan application” over the phone, an email, text, etc.
+- Ask you to share sensitive information or “complete a loan application” over the phone, email, text, etc.

 - Threaten foreclosure or pressure you.
 Real mortgage assistance should help you.